Updated:

 Conclusion

 Air pollution is one of the problems that face many countries especially those that depend on industries for their production of goods.
 Houston state is one of the states in the US that are devoted to ensuring that they adhere to the environmental conservation regulations.
-The environmental Protection Agency has also played a central role in ensuring that Houston city adopts and abides by the standards set in the clean air act.
+The Environmental Protection Agency has also played a central role in ensuring that Houston city adopts and abides by the standards set in the Clean Air Act.

 Despite having many industries that pollute the environment, the state is concerned with the welfare of its people.
 Adequate measures have been put in place to ensure that the rate of emission is reduced.

-The Ozone levels have negative health implications ranging form lung diseases, respiratory diseases, and visual impairments.
+The Ozone levels have negative health implications ranging from lung diseases, respiratory diseases, and visual impairments.
 Therefore, there is a need for the state to adopt the standards set to ensure that the health implications emanating from the Ozone effects are mitigated.

 They should engage all stakeholders in the state including communities, industry owners, and even government to seal a deal that would help to reduce emissions.
 It is not good news for the people of Houston to discover that their state is among the worst affected states in terms of the levels of Ozone.

-Nevertheless, if appropriate polices are established, with the state of Houston working together with the Environmental Protection Agency, it will ensure that the high levels of the Ozone are reduced thus helping in enhancing the health of the people of Houston.
+Nevertheless, if appropriate policies are established, with the state of Houston working together with the Environmental Protection Agency, it will ensure that the high levels of the Ozone are reduced thus helping in enhancing the health of the people of Houston.

 Reference List